-3. With the plots now redisplayed, click one of the icons to display the drop-down menu.
+3. With the plots now redisplayed, click the Configure Plot icon () on the plot tab to display a drop-down menu for that plot.
 The menu provides several functions, one of which is to select a different type of plot to display in that window.